 Because meditation helps your with stress and keeps you more relaxed, this means that when it’s time to go to bed, you won’t have anything in your mind other than just falling asleep.
 A study published in 2015 in JAMA Internal Medicine concluded that “mindfulness meditation may be introduced to older adults as a short-term solution to remediate their moderate sleep disturbances”.

-Previously we talked about how serotonin helps with anxiety and stress.
-But it also has a direct relation when it comes to focus and concentration.
-Both meditation and CBD stimulate the production of this chemical, and some experimental studies have proved the link between CBD, memory, learning and concentration.
+Previously, we talked about how serotonin helps with anxiety and stress.
+But it also has a direct connection when it comes to focus and concentration.
+Both meditation and CBD stimulate the production of this chemical, and some experimental studies have demonstrated there’s a link between CBD, memory, learning and concentration.

 There is an increasing tendency to treat Attention Deficit Hyperactivity Disorder (ADHD) with CBD.
 Although there is no clinical evidence to prove it, high CBD strains are the most popular for focus and concentration.